Pines Lake, New Jersey

 An interesting feature of the lake is the one lane road that passes over the dam, giving a view down into "the Glen", a steep sided ravine which is maintained as a park.
 There are rare tiger salamanders and native ferns.
 Marine fossils have occasionally been found in the Glen and on properties surrounding the lake.
 An undeveloped area near the southern end of the lake has long been believed to contain an Indian burial ground.

-The Lenni-Lenape lived in the area of Pines Lake prior to European settlement.
+The Lenape Native Americans lived in the area of Pines Lake prior to European settlement.
 Stone mounds and other signs of the Lenni-Lenape are visible in the forests and the undeveloped areas around Pines Lake.
 Many of the surrounding roads in Pines Lake are named after Indian tribes in honor of them.
 This includes Osceola Road, Iroquois Trail, Algonquin Trail, Mohawk Trail, and others.

 Despite its name, there are very few natural pine trees around Pines Lake.
 The area is mostly forested in black oak, white oak, and red oak along with flowering dogwoods and American beech.
 There are groves of mature Eastern hemlocks that may have been mistaken for pine trees.
 The Glen is forested with mature oaks, hemlocks, and beech, including American sycamores along the stream banks.